jowhule/pokedex/README.md

 [PokeAPI](https://pokeapi.co/)

 ## TODO
-- add pages per generation
+- add navigational pages per generation pokedex in navbar
 - add page to save pokemon in (team)
 - a route to each pokemon to display all stats
 - type filter